ooker777/docs-1/docs/Github Publisher/Settings/Upload.md

 The `path removing` option allows you to remove a specific part of the path created.
 This can be useful for syncing subfolders.
 If the removed path is not found, the normal behavior applies.

+## Filename

-## Frontmatter title
+### Frontmatter title

-You can change the filename using a configured frontmatter key, as well as using a regex or a string to change the name.
+You can change the filename using a configured frontmatter key.

+### Regex on filename

+You can set one or multiple regex to be applied to the filename.
+Note that each replacement will be applied in their order of registration.

+> [!info] To use the regex, you need to enclose the text with `/`
+> For example : `/h.llo/` will be considered as a regex.
+But `h.llo` will be search strict the text `h.llo`.

+## Folder path

+You can edit the folder path (unless you use the `fixed` behavior) with strict string or a regex.
+As before, you need to enclose the regex with `/`, and replacement will be applied in the order of registration.

+> [!warning] Editing all the path
+> If you use the `/` characters, you can edit a part or the whole path of a file.
+> For example, you can edit the folder `something` to `some/thing`.
+The file from `something` will go in `some/thing`.
+> Use it carefully!

 ### Folder note